Speaking: Speaking for Specific Purposes C2 - Lesson 2: Representing Organizations Effectively at an International Level

 • Be Consistent: Ensure your message is aligned with your organization's official communications.

-You are representing your tech company in a media interview.
-The journalist asks, "Your main competitor just released a new product that is much cheaper than yours.
+You are in a media interview.
+A journalist asks, "Your competitor just released a new product that is much cheaper than yours.
 How can you possibly compete?"
+What is the best response?

 A) "Our product is much better, so it's more expensive."

 B) "That's a great question about market positioning.
-While some companies choose to compete on price, our strategy has always been to compete on quality and innovation.
+While some companies compete on price, our strategy has always been to compete on quality and innovation.
 For us, the most important thing is..."

 C) "I cannot comment on our competitors' pricing strategy."

-Answer: B. This is the strongest response.
-It acknowledges the question but skillfully "bridges" away from a negative discussion about price to a positive discussion about your company's core values (quality and innovation).
+→ Answer: B. This response "bridges" from a negative question about price to a positive discussion about your company's core values (quality and innovation).

 Your mission is to practice the skill of message discipline.

-1. Choose an organization you know well (e.g., your company, a famous brand like Apple, or an NGO like the Red Cross).
+1. Choose an organization you know well (your company, a famous brand, etc.).

-2. Imagine a situation that requires a public statement (e.g., launching a new product, responding to good/bad news).
+2. Imagine a situation (e.g., launching a new product, responding to news).

-3. Define your organization's THREE key messages for this situation.
-What are the three things you want the public to hear and remember?
+3. Define THREE key messages you want the public to remember.

-4. Prepare for a "press briefing."
-Have a friend act as a journalist and ask you challenging questions about the situation.
+4. Role-play a "press briefing."
+Have a friend act as a journalist and ask you challenging questions.
+Your goal is to always bridge from their question back to one of your key messages.

-1. Spokesperson: (Noun) - Khmer: អ្នកនាំពាក្យ - A person who is authorized to speak on behalf of a group, organization, or government.
+A person authorized to speak on behalf of an organization.

-3. Diplomatic: (Adjective) - Khmer: ការទូត - Having or showing skill in dealing with people in sensitive situations without causing offense.
+Having skill in dealing with people in sensitive situations without causing offense.

-4. Message Discipline: (Noun Phrase) - Khmer: សារវិន័យ - The skill of consistently staying focused on and delivering a core set of messages.
+The skill of consistently delivering a core set of messages.

 Post a Comment